gonzalogarciajaubert/dynamic-themes/README.md

 ## Introduction

-The **DynamicThemes plugin** allows your Grails application to load and render your pages with your own theme (**folders** with GSP templates and css) dinamically outside the scope of a web request.
+The **DynamicThemes plugin** allows your Grails application to load and render pages with your own theme ( **folders** with GSP templates and css) dinamically outside the scope of a web request.
 If you've ever used Tumblr or Wordpress then you know what a **theme** is and how it works.

 You can process models and sections (your own tags) in your themes.